andrejbaran/cli/README.md

   $ ops run [NAMEORPATH]

 ARGUMENTS
-  NAMEORPATH  Name or path of the op you want to run.
+  NAMEORPATH  Name or path of the op or workflow you want to run.

 OPTIONS
   -b, --build  Builds the op before running.
 Must provide a path to the op.